 For example, in a standard pressure system, when a washing machine, shower, or dishwasher is being used, the pump will need to cycle on and off several times to accommodate the water need.
-The constant pressure valve avoids this by bypassing the pressure tank, allowing the pump to remain on the entire the entire duration of usage.
+The constant pressure valve avoids this by bypassing the pressure tank, allowing the pump to remain on for the entire duration of usage.
 This significantly reduces the number of times the pump cycles on and off and can significantly prolong the life of the pump.

 The second advantage of the constant pressure valve is its ability to maintain a constant stream of pressure without fluctuations.
 In a standard pressure system of 40/60, significant fluctuations in pressure can be felt as the pressure drops from 60 to 40 PSI during cycling.
-A constant pressure valve forces the system to remain at a constant pressure in the middle of the pressure setting (in this case, 50 PSI), so that a constant stream of pressure will be felt throughout the duration of usage.
+A constant pressure valve forces the system to remain at a constant pressure in the middle of the pressure setting (in this case, 50 PSI) so that a constant stream of pressure will be felt throughout the duration of usage.

 Install a Water Pressure Booster Pump

 In certain cases, the cause for low pressure may be due to there being an extended distance between the well pump and the point of exit.
 In homes or buildings with multiple stories, the well pump must contend with gravity in order to supply the top floors with enough water.
-This can often cause a drop in flow rate for upper floor fixtures.
+This can often cause a drop in flow rate for upper-floor fixtures.

 Similarly, some neighborhoods rely on a community well which supplies several different households with water.
-In these cases, homes which are at the end of the supply line typically experience lower water pressure than those which are at the front.
+In these cases, homes that are at the end of the supply line typically experience lower water pressure than those which are at the front.

 For situations where gravity and distance from the pump create a drop in water pressure, installing a booster pump may aid in increasing water pressure.
-A booster pump is a machine which uses a motor and impellers to increase water flow.
+A booster pump is a machine that uses a motor and impellers to increase water flow.

 When installing a water pressure booster pump into a well system with a submersible pump, it is advised to have a pressure regulator valve so as not to over-pressurize the system.
-In addition, it is important that the total PSI which enters the home doesn't exceed building regulation code.
+In addition, it is important that the total PSI which enters the home doesn't exceed the building regulation code.

-A typical set up would be to have the pressure regulator installed after the pressure tank, which then leads to the pressure booster.
+A typical setup would be to have the pressure regulator installed after the pressure tank, which then leads to the pressure booster.
 From there, the water line leads to the home.